torreseam/Weather-Dashboard/README.md

 # 06 Server-Side APIs: Weather Dashboard

-Use the [WeatherDash Page](https://torreseam.github.io/Weather-Dashboard/) to retrieve weather data for selected cities.
+The URL of the deployed application [WeatherDash Page](https://torreseam.github.io/Weather-Dashboard/) to retrieve weather data for selected cities.

+The URL of the [GitHub repository](https://github.com/torreseam/Weather-Dashboard.git)

 ## User Story